serenity-is/docs/howto/how_to_upgrade_to_serenity_2_typescript.md

 ### Adding tsconfig.json File

-Add a **tsconfig.json** file to the root of your project (where web.config and Global.asax files are) with content like below:
+Add a **tsconfig.json** file to the root of your Web project (where web.config and Global.asax files are) with content like below:

 ```json
 {